Strongly coupled fermions in odd dimensions and the running cut-off $\Lambda_d$: The fermionic Gross-Neveu at imaginary chemical potential and finite temperature in odd dimensions - The gap equations

 \subsection{The gap equations}

-The GN model in $d$ Euclidean dimensions is described by the generalization of the $3d$ action \cite {Filothodoros:2018, Thesis Filothodoros, Petkou:1998wd, Christiansen:1999uv}.
-Here I reduce the $d$ theory on the thermal circle, so I get a $d-1$ effective theory which is valid for distances much larger than the radius $\beta=\frac{1}{T}$.
+The Gross-Neveu (GN) model in a Euclidean space with $d$ dimensions is characterized by the extension of the $3d$ action \cite{Filothodoros:2018, Thesis Filothodoros, Petkou:1998wd, Christiansen:1999uv}.
+In this context, I perform a dimensional reduction of the $d$-dimensional theory over the thermal circle, yielding an effective theory in $d-1$ dimensions.
+This effective theory remains applicable for distances significantly surpassing the radius $\beta=\frac{1}{T}$, where $\beta$ is the inverse temperature.

 with $Q_d$ the $N$-normalized $d$-dimensional fermionic number density and $i=1,2,..N$ that plays the role of the eigenvalue of the $U(1)$ charge operator.
 For odd $d$ we take the dimension of the gamma matrices to be ${\rm Tr}{\mathbb I}_{d-1}=2^{\frac{d-1}{2}}$.